Ohm's law: History

 Ohm's law was probably the most important of the early quantitative descriptions of the physics of electricity.
 We consider it almost obvious today.
 When Ohm first published his work, this was not the case; critics reacted to his treatment of the subject with hostility.
 They called his work a "web of naked fancies" and the Minister of Education proclaimed that "a professor who preached such heresies was unworthy to teach science."
 The prevailing scientific philosophy in Germany at the time asserted that experiments need not be performed to develop an understanding of nature because nature is so well ordered, and that scientific truths may be deduced through reasoning alone.
 Also, Ohm's brother Martin, a mathematician, was battling the German educational system.
 These factors hindered the acceptance of Ohm's work, and his work did not become widely accepted until the 1840s.
 However, Ohm received recognition for his contributions to science well before he died.

 In the 1850s, Ohm's law was widely known and considered proved.
 Alternatives such as "Barlow's law", were discredited, in terms of real applications to telegraph system design, as discussed by Samuel F. B. Morse in 1855.

-The electron was discovered in 1897 by J. J. Thomson, and it was quickly realized that it is the particle (charge carrier) that carries electric currents in electric circuits.
-In 1900 the first (classical) model of electrical conduction, the Drude model, was proposed by Paul Drude, which finally gave a scientific explanation for Ohm's law.
+The electron was discovered in 1897 by J. J. Thomson, and it was quickly realized that it was the particle (charge carrier) that carried electric currents in electric circuits.
+In 1900, the first (classical) model of electrical conduction, the Drude model, was proposed by Paul Drude, which finally gave a scientific explanation for Ohm's law.
 In this model, a solid conductor consists of a stationary lattice of atoms (ions), with conduction electrons moving randomly in it.
 A voltage across a conductor causes an electric field, which accelerates the electrons in the direction of the electric field, causing a drift of electrons which is the electric current.
 However the electrons collide with atoms which causes them to scatter and randomizes their motion, thus converting kinetic energy to heat (thermal energy).
 Using statistical distributions, it can be shown that the average drift velocity of the electrons, and thus the current, is proportional to the electric field, and thus the voltage, over a wide range of voltages.